tkumar012/tkumar012.github.io/04_Teaching.md

 order: 4
 ---

 As a teacher, my main focus is always establishing intuition for foundational concepts.
-I believe this approach both facilitates learning beyond the duration of any course and caters to varying levels of prior exposure to a topic.
+I believe this approach facilitates learning even after a course is over and also caters to varying levels of prior exposure to a topic.

 # Courses taught as a graduate student instructor (GSI) at UC Berkeley